Utility Management

 How can water utilities better protect operation technologies from the rising threat of cyber attacks?

-Water professionals know that the nature of water is to always take the path of least resistance – the same pursuit of cyber attackers.
-In recent years, there’s been progress in cybersecurity on the information technology (IT) side, but the operation technology (OT) platform is severely lacking in protection.
+Water professionals know that the nature of water is to always take the least path of resistance — the same pursuit of cyber attackers.
+In recent years, there has been progress in cybersecurity on the information technology (IT) side, but the operation technology (OT) platform is severely lacking in protection.

 Now is the time to truly focus on the industrial OT side.

-IT and OT networks aren’t the same.
+IT and OT networks are not the same.
 IT enjoys familiarity, providing internet and email connections as well as financial, business and customer data.
 The OT network deals with machines, equipment and devices that physically operate our facilities.

 This translates to the pressing dilemma that most wastewater treatment operations — and those in the commercial industrial sector — are at the immature stage in terms of protecting their OT assets from cyber threats.